nd-nuclear-theory/mcscript-ncci/doc/task-dictionary-guide.md

   - NOTE: For now absolute path is required, but path search protocol may be restored in future.
-  - NOTE: This parameter is ignored in Lanczos decomposition runs, for which the partitioning is provided by the `mfdn_smwf.info` file of the source wave function.
+  - NOTE: This parameter is ignored in Lanczos decomposition runs, for which the partitioning is extracted from the `mfdn_smwf.info` file of the input wave function.

 ----------------------------------------------------------------
 ## decomposition parameters ##

 - `decomposition_type`: str
-   - identifier for decomposition operator
+   - Identifier for decomposition operator.
-   - used here just to define the decomposition label in the task descriptor
+   - Used here just to define the decomposition label in the task descriptor.
-   - but typically will be the same identifier used in as an argument to ncci.decomposition.decomposition_operator() to construct the decomposition operator to feed into MFDn as the "hamiltonian"
+   - But typically will be the same identifier used in as an argument to ncci.decomposition.decomposition_operator() to construct the decomposition operator to feed into MFDn as the "hamiltonian".

 - `wf_source_run_list`: `list[str]`
-  - list of runs to search for wave functions (omit initial `run` stem from run names)
+  - List of runs to search for wave functions (omit initial `run` stem from run names).

 - `wf_source_selector`: `dict`
-  - parameters to select results data providing the bra wf file
+  - Parameters to select results data providing the bra wf file.
-  - these are parameters used to distinguish a specific "mesh point" in the set of diagonaliztion calculation, but not specific states within that mesh point
+  - These are parameters used to distinguish a specific "mesh point" in the set of diagonaliztion calculation, but not specific states within that mesh point.
-  - typical keys include `nuclide`, `interaction`, `hw`, and `Nmax`
+  - Typical keys include `nuclide`, `interaction`, `hw`, and `Nmax`.

 - `wf_source_res_format`: `str`, optional
-  - format specifier for res files in source wf runs
+  - Format specifier for res files in source wf runs.
-  - this will be used as the `res_format` argument to `mfdnres.input.slurp_res_files`
+  - This will be used as the `res_format` argument to `mfdnres.input.slurp_res_files`.
-  - it should thus be the identifier for one of the res file formats registered with `mfdnres.input.register_data_format`, typically defined in `mfdnres.data_parsers`, e.g., `'mfdn_v15'`
+  - It should thus be the identifier for one of the res file formats registered with `mfdnres.input.register_data_format`, typically defined in `mfdnres.data_parsers`, e.g., `'mfdn_v15'`.
-  - defaults to `None`
+  - Defaults to `None`.

 - `wf_source_glob_pattern`: `str`, optional
-  - glob pattern to filter the res files to be read as specifying available source wave functions
+  - Glob pattern to filter the res files to be read as specifying available source wave functions.
-  - defaults to `'*.res'`
+  - Defaults to `'*.res'`.

 - `decomposition_qn`: tuple
-  - state (J, g, i) to use as pivot vector for Lanczos decomposition [i.e., ith state of angular momentum J and parity (-)^g, as determined from the source run's res file]
+  - State (J, g, i) to use as pivot vector for Lanczos decomposition [i.e., ith state of angular momentum J and parity (-)^g, as determined from the source run's res file].

 - `wf_source_run_descriptor`: `tuple[str,str]`, optional
+  - This dictionary key is provided for *debugging* purposes only.
+Instead, you should normally use `wf_source_run_list` and `wf_source_selector`.
-  - for manual selection of a specific wave function, the run and descriptor can instead be explicitly specified as a tuple
+  - For manual selection of a specific wave function, the run and descriptor can instead be explicitly specified as a tuple.
+  - NOTE: this parameter is primarily meant for debugging use, not for production runs, where it will be easier to use `wf_source_selector`
-  - this will take precedence over searching via the `wf_run_list` and `wf_source_selector` parameters
+  - This will take precedence over searching via the `wf_run_list` and `wf_source_selector` parameters.
-  - for example: `("mfdn13",
+  - For example: `("mfdn13",
     "Z3-N3-Daejeon16-coul1-hw15.000-a_cm50-Nmax04-Mj1.0-lan600-tol1.0e-06")`

+- `truncation_model_info`: dict
+  - Information used to locate template wave function files specifying the target truncation that the wave function should be truncated to before decomposition.
+  - If this key is specified, this activiates wave function truncation before decomposition.
+That is, the source wave function is copied (with truncation) to a new target wave function file, using the utility `smwf-truncate`.
+And it is this latter truncation which governs the MFDn run truncation parameters.
+  - Only the indexing files (`mfdn_smwf.info` and `mfdn_MBgroups<nnn>`) are
+    needed, not actual wave function amplitude files.
+  - `run`: str
+    - Run directory in which to search for wf files.
+  - `descriptor`: callable
+    - Function used to construct a descriptor from a given task dictionary, e.g., `ncci.descriptors.task_descriptor_c1`.
+  - The remaining fields are passed through in the "task dictionary" given to the task descriptor function, to construct the wf descriptor.

 The following deprecated parameters are still supported for compatibility with older run scripts:

 - `wf_source_info`: dict
-  - DEPRECATED: instead, use `wf_source_run_list` and `wf_source_selector`
+  - DEPRECATED: Instead, use `wf_source_run_list` and `wf_source_selector`.
-  - information used to locate the wave function file for the state to decompose
+  - Information used to locate the wave function file for the state to decompose.
-  - this information is used to construct the run directory name and then the task descriptor for the specific task
+  - This information is used to construct the run directory name and then the task descriptor for the specific task.
-  - the corresponding res file is then read in and parsed (to obtain the sequence number for the target state)
+  - The corresponding res file is then read in and parsed (to obtain the sequence number for the target state).
-  - and the eigenvector for the correponsing sequence number is used as the Lanczos pivot
+  - The eigenvector for the correponsing sequence number is used as the Lanczos pivot.
   - `run`: str
-    - run directory in which to search for res and wf files
+    - Run directory in which to search for res and wf files.
   - `descriptor`: callable
-    - function used to construct a descriptor from a given task dictionary, e.g., `ncci.descriptors.task_descriptor_7`
+    - Function used to construct a descriptor from a given task dictionary, e.g., `ncci.descriptors.task_descriptor_7`.
-  - the remaining fields are passed through in the "task dictionary" given to the task descriptor function, to construct the wf descriptor
+  - The remaining fields are passed through in the "task dictionary" given to the task descriptor function, to construct the wf descriptor.
-  - the values of several of these fields (e.g., `nuclide`, `interaction`) will generally duplicate the values appearing in the task dictionary for the present decomposition run, where instead they are used to construct the descriptor for the present decomposition run
+  - The values of several of these fields (e.g., `nuclide`, `interaction`) will generally duplicate the values appearing in the task dictionary for the present decomposition run, where instead they are used to construct the descriptor for the present decomposition run.

 - `source_wf_qn`: tuple
-  - DEPRECATED: instead, use `qn`
+  - DEPRECATED: Instead, use `qn`.

 ----------------------------------------------------------------